-I should point out that these three changes are true regardless of whether the Chromebook is being used at school, at McDonalds, or on a home WiFi network.
+These three changes are true regardless of whether the Chromebook is being used at school, at McDonalds, or on a home WiFi network.

-Now, as I said in the beginning, teachers can override a YouTube block.
+Now, as I said in the beginning, teachers can override a YouTube video block.
 They can allow a specific video or an entire YouTube Channel.
 Both are really easy to do.

 - Open www.youtube.com

-- Search for the video you want to allow
+- Search for the video you want to allow.

 If you approve a video by mistake or decide later that the video should not be approved, you can click the Remove button

-Approving an Entire Channel for Students
+Unblock an Entire YouTube Channel for Students